NilanL/Robo_Exodus_Planet_Survival/README.md

   <ul>
     <li>Memory Leak which causes crashing at interdeterminate times</li>
     <li>The click/drag box to multi-select units will occasionally cause a soft-lock.
 To break this press the "shift" key multiple times</li>
-    <li>AI Flocking will malfunction at times, and cause units to stay in one place</li>
+    <li>AI Flocking will malfunction at times, and cause units to stay in one place (Due to this, we turned it off)</li>
   </ul>

   <dt>Third Party Assets</dt>